IncredibleProgress/sweetheart.py/README.md

 Main resources are now located within the `/opt/sweetheart` directory.
 Have a look on it could help you later for quicker understanding of what is doing sweetheart under the hood.

 Now start the standalone welcome webapp providing the link to documentation.
-With the given initial config the following command will work on *Windows 10* up-to-date with *Windows Terminal* and *Edge* installed.
+With the given initial config the following command will work on *Windows 10* up-to-date, *Windows Terminal* and *Edge* installed.

 ``` sh
 sweet start --webapp